 The Company recognizes government grants upon the determination that it will comply with the conditions attached to the grant arrangement and the grant will be received.
 Government grants are recognized in the statements of operations on a systematic basis over the periods in which the Company recognizes the related costs for which the government grant is intended to compensate.
 Government grants for research and development efforts are deducted in reporting the related expense in the statement of operations.
-Government grant income received during the year ended December 31, 2015 and 2016 and the three months ended March 31, 2016 and 2017 of \$147, \$642, \$91 and zero, respectively, is included as a deduction to research and development expense in the statements of operations.
-Deferred grant income on the balance sheet as of December 31, 2015 and 2016 and March 31, 2017 was \$249, zero and zero, respectively.
+Government grant income received during the year ended December 31, 2017, 2016 and 2015 of zero, \$642 and \$147, respectively, and is included as a deduction to research and development expense in the consolidated statements of operations.